-Hive is a Primary provision for pupils who have an Education and Health Care Plan for Social, Emotional and Mental Health needs.
+Hive is a provision for primary aged pupils who have an Education and Health Care Plan for Social, Emotional and Mental Health needs.
 The Hive is a long-term provision which incorporates a highly structured approach with a high ratio of specialist staff.